He Couldn’t Find An Honest Politician In Mexico’s Election. So He Made One Up.

 “The common denominator amongst people now is hopelessness,” said Ignacio Isaías López, an electoral expert at Mexico’s National Autonomous University.

-“All [politicians] do is steal from the people,” a traffic police directing cars near the presidential palace in the Zócalo, Mexico City’s main square, told BuzzFeed News.
+“All [politicians] do is steal from the people,” a traffic police officer directing cars near the presidential palace in the Zócalo, Mexico City’s main square, told BuzzFeed News.
 The 28-year-old did not want to be identified because of the sensitivity of his comments.

 Lowering his voice, the officer added that corruption has permeated every institution in Mexico.
 “Police used to be imposing but now that I’m part of the force, I know that it’s all the same trash,” he said, explaining that he has to bribe his bosses when they threaten to dock his pay for going to the bathroom during patrols or taking off his cap to wipe the sweat off his forehead.

 It was at the Zócalo that Arau got his idea to run for president, albeit as a tragic joke.
-He was performing there during a demonstration against Peña Nieto in 2012 when he realized, “these guys must be laughing their asses off watching our protests.”
+He was performing there during a demonstration against Peña Nieto in 2012 when he realized “these guys must be laughing their asses off watching our protests.”
 Arau wanted in on the joke — but on his own terms.

-In April, with the support of a local production company (currently known as his campaign staff), Arau took an interview conducted by Univision News Anchor Jorge Ramos and edited his answers in.
+In April, with the support of two local production companies (currently known as his campaign staff), Arau took an interview conducted by Univision News anchor Jorge Ramos and edited his answers in.

 “Do you want to be president?”
 Ramos asked in the original clip.